(If You're Wondering If I Want You To) I Want You To

 "(If You're Wondering If I Want You To) I Want You To" is a song by American alternative rock/power pop band Weezer.
 It was released as the first single from the band's seventh studio album Raditude.
 Initially scheduled to be released to American rock radio on August 25, 2009, the official release of the single to radio was moved up to August 18.
 The single debuted at number 21 on the Billboard Rock Songs Chart, and in the same position on the Alternative Songs chart.
 The music video features Odette Yustman.
 The song was first played live on August 23, 2009 in Toronto, Ontario at the Molson Amphitheatre.
-The main riff of this song bears a similarity to the main riff of The Jam song "Town Called Malice".